 The 115th Airlift Squadron (the Hollywood Guard), is located in Port Hueneme, approximately halfway between Los Angeles and Santa Barbara on the California coast.
-If you are familiar with NAS Point Mugu, we share the airfield with them, right off Pacific Coast Highway.
-Our missions include: worldwide air-land and airdrop (to include formation, low-level, NVG, and short field/unimproved LZ operations) plus a state/federal aerial firefighting mission (MAFFS).
+If you are familiar with NAS Point Mugu (KNTD), we share the airfield with them, right off Pacific Coast Highway.
+Our missions include: worldwide theater airlift delivery of equipment and personnel via tactical airland, airdrop (to include formation, low-level, NVG, and short field/unimproved LZ operations) and aeromedical evacuation.
+In addition we have a state/federal aerial firefighting mission (MAFFS).
 We participate in exercises across the globe and deploy in support of contingency operations.
 This is the perfect opportunity to fly C-130s right on the beach in sunny SoCal!

-We are currently accepting applications for prior rated C-130 pilots only.
+We are currently accepting applications from all prior rated pilots Prior rated C-130 pilots are given priority over non-prior C-130.
 Position is for both traditional (part-time) and limited full-time (technician/ART) pilots.
 Starting pay for full time technician is at GS-13 pay scale.

 Preferred qualifications: Experienced C-130J Pilots, preferably Instructor/Evaluator Pilots and Mission Pilots.
 C-130J flight time highly desired (but not mandatory) over legacy C-130H time.
-We are currently NOT accepting applications from other Major Weapons Systems.
-Other service components (Navy, Coast Guard, Marines) are welcome, but USAF is desired.
+We are currently accepting applications from other Major Weapons Systems.
+Other service components (Navy, Coast Guard, Marines) are welcome, but USAF is desired due to extensive inter-service transfer timelines.
+Preferred Rank: 0-3 and below is highly desired, 0-4 with less than 2 years time in grade is acceptable.
+Mid-level 0-4 and 0-5 are on a case-by-case basis, but due to career progression limitations, very rare.
+There is currently a 6-month to 1-year backlog on ANG C-130J school slots, so new hires can expect delays prior to attending training.
 Residence in Southern California is greatly preferred for traditional pilots and required for technicians.

 All prior rated pilot can expect to meet an interview board prior to hiring.
-Visiting the unit during Unit Training Assemblies (drill weekends) is highly encouraged.
+Multiple visits to the unit during Unit Training Assemblies (drill weekends) is highly encouraged.
 If you cannot come out during the weekend, visiting during the week (Tuesday through Thursday preferably) is better than nothing at all.